dthx2710/Dolicon-Blue-Archive/src/pages/student/juri.md

 atkType: Explosion
 defType: Light Armour
 combatEnvironment:
-  desert: Bad
+  outdoor: C
-  indoor: Good
+  indoor: A
-  outdoor: Neutral
+  urban: B
 exSkill:
   exCost: 3
   exText: Tosses food that attracts 4 enemies to the location, poisoning and